 Unless your company offers simple products or has a short sales cycle, you can benefit a lot from field sales.
 However, field sales management is crucial to drive max results from your team’s efforts.
 Most companies have moved to a hybrid model combining inside and outside sales for optimum results.

-When your field reps hit the market, consider empowering them with a reliable field sales solution using LeadSquared Mobile CRM for field sales (15-day free trial).
+When your field reps hit the market, consider empowering them with a reliable field sales solution using LeadSquared Mobile CRM for field sales.
 Your field reps will be able to improve their performance and sell more with the new mobile capabilities.
 With more transparency and real-time insights, it’s going to help you get better conversions.